 Riding on a Mission

-The motorcycle community never ceases to amaze me with the amazing ability to embrace causes.
+The motorcycle community never ceases to amaze me, with its amazing ability to embrace causes.

 Paulo Almeida, Rafael Paulino, and Carlos Martins.

-Three riders bounded by four main values – Contribution, Inspiration, Faith, and Union.
+Three riders are bounded by four main values – Contribution, Inspiration, Faith, and Union.

 Here lie the foundations of a journey that will link Portugal to Mozambique, Lisbon to Nampula, and on the way, 18 countries on 2 continents, crossing Africa from North to South and West to East.

 But this adventure journey serves a purpose greater than its own achievement.
 It is a wake-up call, a call for attention to the human condition, and to its unconditional dignification.